Michale Graves

 Michael Emanuel (born March 21, 1975), better known by his stage name Michale Graves, is an American singer.
 He is best known as the lead vocalist for the 1990s re-incarnation of the horror punk band Misfits from 1995 to 2000, leaving briefly in 1998.
-Graves grew up in Dumont, New Jersey.
 He has also released several albums as a solo artist.

 Life and career

 Misfits

-Graves was recording a demo with his band the Mopes in Lodi, New Jersey, when their engineer, Bob Alecca, mentioned that the Misfits were reforming and holding auditions for a new singer.
+Graves was born and raised in Dumont, New Jersey.
+He was recording a demo with his band the Mopes in Lodi, New Jersey, when their engineer, Bob Alecca, mentioned that the Misfits were reforming and holding auditions for a new singer.
 Graves bought the Collection I and Walk Among Us albums to familiarize himself with the band and became an official member about a year after trying out.

 In September 2008, Graves confirmed that he would return to the Misfits if asked: "Jerry and I do not have a dysfunctional working relationship.
 Him and I both know and I know he knows that I am on board.
 It is a phone call away.
 I won't step back into what I walked away from, but the problem isn't with Jerry and I. The problem is with Doyle and with Chud."

 On December 26, 2009, Graves appeared on stage with Doyle Wolfgang von Frankenstein and Dr. Chud's band Gorgeous Frankenstein at the Starland Ballroom in Sayreville, New Jersey, who was opening for Danzig.
 While on stage, the band (along with Graves on vocals) played four late-1990s-era Misfits songs ("Helena", "Lost in Space", "Scarecrow Man" and "Shining"), but they were cut short from playing "Dig Up Her Bones" due to time.

 Graves' singing can be found on American Psycho, Famous Monsters, backup vocals on the 1999 single "Monster Mash", and "Cuts from the Crypt".
 He also wrote original songs for the band such as "Dig Up Her Bones", "American Psycho", "Scream!", "Saturday Night", "This Island Earth", "Fiend without a Face", "Shining", "The Haunting","Devil Doll", "Witch Hunt", and "Fiend Club".